- Home

 - Horizontal Line Test

-A graph passes the horizontal line test if every horizontal line intersects it at most once.
-The horizontal line test is the graphical gateway to inverse functions β it immediately shows whether an inverse exists and where domain restrictions are needed.
+The horizontal line test is a visual method to determine whether a function is one-to-one (injective).
+The horizontal line test is the graphical gateway to inverse functions โ it immediately shows whether an inverse exists and where domain restrictions are needed.

 Definition